- Nonmetallic mining

 - a considerable variety of materials for other uses.

 Nonmetallic mining does not include extraction of metallic mineral deposits containing metals such as copper, lead or zinc.
-For more information on this, see metallic mining.
+For more information on these types of mining, see metallic mining and ferrous (iron) mining.

 Who regulates nonmetallic mining in Wisconsin